-Buffalo State’s history program ensures both a knowledge and an understanding of the foundations of the development of humankind.
-It stimulates thinking about interaction of ideas, develops facility with written and verbal expression, increases confidence in articulating ideas, and encourages the critical awareness of self so important to an educated individual.
+Buffalo State’s history program ensures both knowledge and an understanding of the foundations of the development of humankind.
+It stimulates thinking about the interaction of ideas, develops facility with written and verbal expression, increases confidence in articulating ideas, and encourages the critical awareness of self so important to an educated individual.
 Special emphasis is placed on the development of the abilities to analyze, synthesize, and communicate.

 History majors are qualified for careers that require a solid liberal arts training with an emphasis in history.
 History is a great foundation for careers in law, journalism, library science, public relations, nonprofit work, administration, and government service.

 Graduates are prepared to work for agencies such as the U.S. State Department, Customs Service, and Immigration and Naturalization Service, and with businesses that conduct international trade.

 History is also an excellent background for careers in communication because a knowledge of history lends a depth of understanding to print, broadcast, and web journalists.

 Students who choose graduate school after earning their BA in history typically pursue advanced degrees in history, law, or related fields:

 - Grant Writer

 - Historic Site Manager